New York – Featured Online Programs in Social Work

 Licensing Renewal and Continuing Education Information

 Both clinical and master social work licenses must be renewed in New York every three years (triennially).
 Both LMSWs and LCSWs must complete 36 hours of approved continuing education courses.
 No more than 12 of those hours per three-year period can be self-study.
 The regular renewal fee costs $179 as of April 2020.
 New licensees are exempt from the continuing education requirement for the first three years of licensure.

 New York Social Worker Jobs and Salary Information

-Jobs in the field of social work are increasing in number across the country and in New York.5 There are more than 55,000 social workers employed in the state, with the largest number, 22,690, working as child, family, and school social workers.6 New York ranks second in the US for the highest levels of employment in all categories of social work with the second largest number of healthcare social workers, child, family, and school social workers, mental health and substance abuse social workers, and those categorized as “other.”2,3,4
+Jobs in the field of social work are increasing in number across the country and in New York.6 There are more than 56,000 social workers employed in New York, with the largest number, 25,330, working as child, family, and school social workers.7 New York ranks second in the US for the highest levels of employment in all categories of social work, with the second-largest number of healthcare social workers; child, family, and school social workers; mental health and substance abuse social workers; and those categorized as “other.”2,3,4,5